adarwoo/ulogger/README.md

 3. The viewer know every possible trace before they are received - so a fully customer filtering is possible.

 ## What is the ULog library
-The concept is very close to the excellent Trice library but as taken a different angle.
+The concept is very close to the excellent Trice library but has taken a different angle.
-Where Trice does an extraction to a JSON and embedded the message ID in the code, ULog does not require any processing.
+Where Trice does an extraction to a JSON and embedds the message ID in the code, ULog does not require any processing.
 The traces and all the meta information are stored directly in the .elf file of the firmware.
 <br/>
 The following meta information is available: